 Articles

-Pumas outsmart predictable South Africa Posted about 12 years ago
+Pumas outsmart predictable South Africa Posted over 12 years ago

 The Pumas nearly pulled off a winning upset that would have been well deserved.
 Tactically they were way superior to the Boks.
 Argentina won the physical battle because they were much smarter in how they went about it.